Mt Kilimanjaro Climb Marangu Route – TKMAR

 Day 1 Moshi

-Enjoy overnight stay at hotel in Moshi as you prepare for the challenge of conquering Mt.
+Enjoy overnight stay at your hotel in Moshi as you prepare for the challenge of conquering Mt.
 Kilimanjaro.

 Day 2 Mandara Hut 2750m